kiskolabs/WebPalvelinohjelmointi2023/english/week8.md

   import { Controller } from 'stimulus';

   export default class extends Controller {
-    constructor(...) {
+    initialize()	{
-      super(...);
-      // This code is executed when an instance is created }
+      // Once, when the controller is first instantiated }

+    [name]TargetConnected(target: Element) {
+      // Anytime a target is connected to the DOM
+    }

+    [name]TargetDisconnected(target: Element) {
+      // Anytime a target is disconnected from the DOM }

     connect() {
-      // This code is executed when an instance is connected to the DOM }
+      // This code is executed when an controller is connected to the DOM }

     disconnect() {
-      // This code is executed when an instance is disconnected from the DOM }
+      // This code is executed when an controller is disconnected from the DOM }
   }
 ```